mlflow/mlflow-website/website/blog/2024-08-06-langgraph-pyfunc/index.md

 # The Code

 ### Setup
 First, we must install the required dependencies.
-We will use OpenAI for our LLM, but LangChain paired with LangGraph makes it easy to substitute your desired LLM.
+We will use OpenAI for our LLM in this example, but using LangChain with LangGraph makes it easy to substitute any alternative supported LLM or LLM provider.

 ```python
 %%capture